fengxia41103/myblog/content/thoughts/logic.md

 So what I'm trying to derive from this? is that only the fixed values are transportable and can be used in a projection.
-The variable segment requires a delibrate analysis with a point of view and framework so to support your opinioin, and it's very much up for debate and challenge.
-But omitting it as if it is a universal knowledge without a need of explanation is just a coward action showing that you don't understand it either, and that defeats the whole logic of the my apple will grow to 10 lb/piece just because their apple grows to that big, too. **No!!**
-If your division of fixed vs. variable is 20%-80%, I would only accept that there is 20% of a chance your apple will grow to their size, certainly not 100%.
+The variable segment requires a delibrate analysis with a **clearly defined point of view** (yes, you are required to take a stand so all the analysis has a foundation.
+Otherwise, it's meaningless.) and framework so to support your opinion, and like any subjevtive POV it's very much up for debate and challenge (but at least it is clear to all that it is a subjective POV, not an objective fact, and that is a core difference).
+But omitting it as if it is a universal knowledge without a need of explanation is just a coward action showing that you don't understand it either, and that defeats the whole logic of the my apple will grow to 10 lb/piece just because their apple grows to that big, too. **No!!** If your division of fixed vs. variable is 20%-80%, I would only accept that there is 20% of a chance your apple will grow to their size, certainly not 100%.
 Period.
 You see, this is how logic should be, be logical, and be consistent.

+# Sigh

-Too many times now, in too many occasions, and by too many dressed-up experts and talk shows, the two contradicting views are being presented and mingled to support a single argument, which fundamentally is saying "Look, I flip a coin and both faces are up!"
+Too many times now, in too many occasions, and by too many dressed-up experts and talk shows, the two contradicting views are being presented and mingled to support a single argument, which fundamentally is saying:

+> "Look, I flip a coin and both faces are up!"

-&mdash; this is indeed impressive (as it's hoping to sound), because it is absolutely magical, as it can not logically happen.
+This line is indeed impressive (as its speaker is hoping to sound).
+As a matter of fact, it must be impressive, it has to be impressive, because this is absolutely magical!
+It is absolutely magical because, it can not logically happen.
+That's all.